commitsto/commits.to/README.md

 Promise a friend some things from your to-do list that you could do any time.
 That way you're always ready for an I-will beemergency.

+The promises.to app's interactions with Beeminder (via Beeminder API calls) are as follows:

+1. When a promise is created, create a datapoint
+2. When a promise is marked (partially fulfilled), update the datapoint's value
+3. When a promise's due date changes, update the datapoint's date
+4. [POST-MVP] When a promise is deleted, delete the datapoint
+5. [POST-MVP] Create the initial Beeminder goal when a user signs up for promises.to

 ## Uniqueness of Promise Names